rishindoshi/HTMLWorkshop/README.md

 }
 ```

-it would tell the browser to increase the font-size of the link everytime the user hovers over the link with the mouse.
+it would tell the browser to increase the font-size of the link every time the user hovers over the link with the mouse.
 Increasing the font-size is pretty obnoxious though, so let's instead invert the colors of the element like:

 ```css
 .link:hover {